2024 Solar Incentives Guide for Collinsville, IL - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have some knowledge of.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a predetermined percentage of the cost of your solar system.
+Federal incentives are the type of incentives that you are most likely to have some familiarity with.
+An incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a specified percentage of your solar system's cost.

 State & Local Solar Incentives